xapian/xapian-docsprint/concepts/search/search_limitations.rst

 to a few hundred concurrently open databases).
-You can `raise the per-process limit <https://wiki.debian.org/Limits>`_ on some Unix-like platforms, though you may need to be root to do so; if you're doing this from a service (for instance if you're using a :doc:`remote backend
-</advanced/remote>`) then you may need to do this `via a limit stanza
-for upstart <http://upstart.ubuntu.com/wiki/Stanzas#limit>`_, or `the LimitNOFILE= option for systemd
+You can `raise the per-process limit <https://wiki.debian.org/Limits>`_ on some Unix-like platforms, though you may need to be root to do so; if you're doing this from a service (for instance if you're using a remote) then you may need to do this `via a limit stanza for upstart <http://upstart.ubuntu.com/wiki/Stanzas#limit>`_, or `the LimitNOFILE= option for systemd
 <https://www.freedesktop.org/software/systemd/man/systemd.exec.html#LimitCPU=>`_.

+..
+FIXME: replace "remote)" line in paragraph above with this once the "remote" doc is written:
+   :doc: `remote backend </advanced/remote>`)

 You can also address this issue (and spread the search load) by using the remote backend to search databases on a cluster of machines - the remote